catseye/Yolk/README.md

 ### Comparison to Pixley ###

-Yolk is quite similar to Pixley.
+Yolk is quite similar to [Pixley][].
 The main differences between Pixley and Yolk are:

 *   Yolk is not a subset of R5RS Scheme